emilypark0418/emilypark.github.io/index.md

 <img align="middle" src="assets/img/profile_new.jpg" width="250" height="250">

 Hi - currently I am a 1st year CS master’s student at Columbia University, specializing in Machine Learning.
-I am passionate about creating a **✨positive disruption✨ in making AI trustworthy, safer, and fairer for various users in various contexts**.
+I am passionate about creating **✨positive disruption✨ in making AI trustworthy, safer, and fairer for various users in various contexts**.
 You can reach me at <cp3227@columbia.edu>.

 My interest in **Explainable and Robust ML** was fostered through my extensive research experience at Boeing, where I was involved in ***Automated Visual Inspection*** and ***Autonomous Flight*** projects that emphasizes both performance and explainability of AI models.
 This research resulted in a US patent pending, ICCV 2021 accepted 1st author paper, <a href="https://bit.ly/3FIRi2r">LFI-CAM</a>.
 I have also closely collaborated with Boeing Directors and cross functional teams in different time zones to establish a <a href="https://www.linkedin.com/pulse/our-one-global-team-driving-future-naveed-hussain/">new Boeing R&D center (Boeing Korea Engineering & Technology Center, BKETC)</a> in South Korea from scratch as a founding member.
 In addition, I have demonstrated leadership and project management skills where I have shaped and managed many of Boeing's research portfolio projects and milestones.